 Odo rolled his eyes.
 “That really doesn’t make it any more clear.”

 “I’m sorry, Constable,” Sisko said.
 “Sometimes it isn’t clear, even to me.
 I’m not a full Prophet, you know.”

 Odo sighed, shaking his head.
 “I’m listening.”

-"There are trying times ahead," Sisko said.
-"Even I can't see what the outcome will be…though I have confidence in you, Odo.
-But as one trial begins, another ends.
-Be prepared, Constable."
+“There are trying times ahead,” Sisko said.
+“Even I can’t see what the outcome will be…but I have confidence in you, Odo.
+As one hearing begins, another ends.
+Be prepared, Constable.”

 “And how would you suggest I do that?”

 “You’ll find that out in time,” Sisko said.